Undergraduates may have 100 items at a time checked out.

 If you do not return a recalled item by the specified date, you will be charged $1.00 per day late fee and not be able to check out or recall anything else.

-If an item is available you may page the item and have it held for you at the circulation desk by using My Library Account.
+If an item is available you may page the item and have it held for you at the Library Services Desk by using My Library Account.
 Log in, search the catalog for the item you want to page, then click on the hold/recall button.
 Please allow up to 24hours for page requests to be processed.
 Once your requested item has been pulled, you will receive an email notification that the item is ready to be picked up.

 Please note that recall requests take precedence over hold requests.